Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: Method

 \subsection{Retrieval Loss}

-Following the success of triplet loss~\cite{triplet} in the recent works~\cite{adamine,ACME,RDEGAN,h-t}, we also adopt a triplet loss for distance learning.
+Following the success of triplet loss~\cite{triplet} in the recent works~\cite{adamine,ACME,RDEGAN,h-t}, we adopt a triplet loss for distance learning.
 Here we obtain the recipe and image embeddings $ R=E_R(\textbf{t}), V=E_V(\textbf{i})$.
-As mentioned in Section \ref{recipe_loss_section}, we also adopt a linear layer FC to project the embeddings into retrieval space before applying triplet loss.
-We note the projected recipe and image embeddings as $R$ and $V$ in the equation.
 We obtain an anchor recipe embedding $R_a$ and an anchor image embedding $V_a$, and obtain a negative sample with subscript $n$ and a positive sample with subscript $p$ to process this distance learning.
 The loss function is formulated as follows:

 where margin $\alpha=0.3$, $d(.) $ is the Euclidean distance, $[x]_+=max(x, 0)$.
-In addition, we adopt a hard sample mining strategy following ACME~\cite{ACME}.
+In addition, we adopt a hard sample mining strategy~\cite{hard_sample_mining} to further facilitate the distance learning.